Schleswig-Holstein: Ports

-The state has a total of 46 public ports and landing stages, four of which fulfill international transit functions: Kiel, Lübeck / Travemünde and Puttgarden on the Baltic Sea, Brunsbüttel on the North Sea.
+The state has 46 public ports and landing stages, four of which fulfill international transit functions: Kiel, Lübeck / Travemünde and Puttgarden on the Baltic Sea, Brunsbüttel on the North Sea.
 Kiel and Lübeck are also important for freight traffic to Scandinavia and Eastern Europe.
 Lübeck-Travemünde and Kiel are also important ferry and cruise ports.
 Puttgarden is the German port of the Vogelfluglinie to Denmark.
-Brunsbüttel is an important port for bulk goods and also serves as the basis for the offshore wind energy industry.
+Brunsbüttel is a significant port for bulk goods and also serves as a foundation for the offshore wind energy industry.

+Air

+Lübeck Airport and Sylt Airport are currently the only two airports which are operating in Schleswig-Holstein with the nearest international airport being Hamburg Airport which is located 89 km south of Kiel.

 Education

-Compulsory education starts for children who are six years old on 30 June.
-All children attend a "Grundschule", which is Germany's equivalent to primary school, for the first 4 years and then move on to a secondary school.
-In Schleswig-Holstein there are "Gemeinschaftsschulen", which is a type of comprehensive school.
-The regional schools, which go by the German name "Regionalschule" have been done away with as of 1 January 2014.
-The option of a Gymnasium is still available.

-During the schoolyear 2021/2022, there are 393 Grundschulen in Schleswig-Holstein educating 101.675 students.
-Combined with secondary schools, there are a total of 360.922 Students in Schleswig-Holstein.

-In a comparison of the federal states, Schleswig-Holstein has the highest student-to-teacher ratio in Germany at around 16.5:1 (national average: 15.2:1).
-In addition, Schleswig-Holstein is 14th from 16 federal state in terms of expenditure per pupil at public schools with around 5750 euros (national average: 6500 euros).
+General Education

+In Schleswig-Holstein, the school education system begins with a four-year primary school, called Grundschule.
+Compulsory education applies to all children who turn six years old by June 30th of the current calendar year.
+In addition to the four-year primary school, the secondary level (grades 5 to 10), equivalent to middle school, consists of a two-tier school system comprising Gemeinschaftsschulen and Gymnasium.
+At all Gemeinschaftsschulen, Mittlere Reife can be obtained.
+Currently, 44 comprehensive schools also offer three additional years of highschool education, where students can complete the Abitur (higher education entrance qualification) after a total of 13 school years.

+Most Gymnasium in Schleswig-Holstein offer a nine-year educational track, with only one Gymnasium leading to the Abitur in eight years.
+Three of the Gymnasien offer both three-year and two-year pathways for the Abitur.

+The third option to obtain the Abitur is through the `Berufliches Gymnasium' (vocational gymnasium).
+At the 28 berufliches Gymnasium in Schleswig-Holstein, students – unlike in the profile upper stage of regular Gymnasium and Gemeinschaftsschulen – have the opportunity to choose a specific subject area.
+The offered disciplines include agricultural economics, nutrition, technology, economics, as well as health and social care.
+Admission requirements for the berufliches Gymnasium include above-average completion of the Mittlere Reife.Currently, around one-fifth of the high school graduates in Schleswig-Holstein graduate from berufliches Gymnasium.

+Academic Education

 There are three universities in Kiel (classical, budget 167.1 M€), Lübeck (medicine, budget 80.8 M€) and Flensburg (pedagogical, 37.4 M€).
 Six public Universities of Applied Sciences exist in Wedel, Altenholz, Flensburg, Heide, Kiel, and Lübeck.
 There is the Conservatory in Lübeck and the Muthesius Academy of Fine Arts in Kiel.
 There are also three private institutions of higher learning.

+Honorary citizens

+As of 2016, seven persons had been made honorary citizens of Schleswig-Holstein: